Juneo-io/juneojs-examples/README.md

 ## Introduction

-This repository contains example projects demonstrating the use of the JuneoJS library for somes functionality.
+This repository contains example projects demonstrating the use of the JuneoJS library for some functionalities.

 ## Prerequisites